timkley/tim-kleyersburg.de/src/content/articles/home-assistant-with-docker-2024/index.md

 ---
 date: 2022-04-02
+updated_at: 2024-06-04
-title: 'Home Assistant with Docker on Raspberry Pi - the 2023 guide'
+title: 'Home Assistant with Docker on Raspberry Pi - the 2024 guide'
 hero: 'hero-image.jpg'
 metaDescription: 'An up to date guide how to set up a fresh installation of Home Assistant with Docker'
 tags: